amsross/Shopify_FSI-Fulfillment/README.md

 You will also need to force the addition of the new config file to the repo (`git add -f lib/config.lib.php`) or remove it from `.gitignore`.

 * The SHOPIFY_* values should be from your app's [settings page](https://app.shopify.com/services/partners/api_clients/)

-* The FTP_* values should be for the FTP server the batch-generated CSV file should be uploaded to.